AnnaVih/reactStreamer/README.md

 # Streamer

-An app to create/update/show/delete a stream.
-The user can login via google auth and use the basic CRUD operations.
+Simple React/Redux app for creating/updating/showing/deleting streams.
+User can login via Google auth and use the basic CRUD operations to navigate across the application.

 ### Install locally